 Economic growth is not just a concept, but it has multiple benefits for the country.
-Higher-income for the working population as well increase in tax revenue are the two most significant advantages.
-A rise in tax revenue automatically helps the government to lower its tax burden.
+Higher income for the working population and increased tax revenue are the two most significant advantages.
+A rise in tax revenue automatically helps the government lower its tax burden.
 Economic growth also helps in employment generation and encourages firms to boost investment.

 Also known as the trade cycle or economic cycle, business cycles denote the expansion and contraction phases in aggregate economic activity.
-Simply put, the business cycle is the increase and decrease of economic growth that naturally happens over a time horizon.
-A business cycle’s length or duration is when an economy takes to complete a series of expansion and contraction.
-A business cycle is a critical factor for analyzing economic efficiency and making better financial decisions.
+The business cycle is the increase and decrease of economic growth that naturally happens over a time horizon.
+A business cycle’s length or duration is when an economy takes to complete a series of expansion and contractions.
+A business cycle is critical for analyzing economic efficiency and making better financial decisions.

-The four phases of a business cycle are expansion, contraction, peak, and trough, not necessarily in this order.
-An expansion happens when the economy performs to its maximum capacity and the output is increasing.
+The four business cycle phases are expansion, contraction, peak, and trough, not necessarily in this order.
+An expansion happens when the economy performs to its maximum capacity and the output increases.

 The government tackles the business cycle and uses budgetary policies to control the economy.
 If they want to deal with a recession, they use expansionary fiscal policy to pump in the stimulus or lower interest rates.
 On the other hand, when the economy gets overheated, the government resorts to contractionary budgetary policy or hikes the benchmark rate.

 Interestingly, every output that a country generates an equal amount of income.
 Income is the money or something equivalent in value that an individual or business obtains in exchange for offering a product or a service.
 Wages or salary are the ways through which individuals most often earn income.
 At the same time, businesses earn income by selling goods or services at a margin over their production cost.
-A country can also generate revenue in the form of reaping returns by investing capital.
+A country can also generate revenue by reaping returns by investing capital.

 In most countries, business income is taxed by the government even before they receive it.
-Even an individual’s income from salary, wages, business income, interest, dividends, capital gains obtained during a particular period is taxable.
-The income that remains in people’s hands after paying taxes is known as disposable income.
+An individual’s income from salary, wages, business income, interest, dividends, and capital gains obtained during a particular period is taxable.
+The income that remains in people’s hands after paying taxes is disposable income.
 Individuals then use this disposable income to spend on food and other necessities.
-The government uses the tax revenue it generates to finance many of its projects and programs formulated by the state or federal budgets.
+The government uses the tax revenue to finance many of its projects and programs formulated by the state or federal budgets.

-Unemployment refers to a situation wherein employable individuals are seeking a job but unable to find one.
+Unemployment refers to a situation wherein employable individuals seek a job but cannot find one.
 It is one of the most crucial indicators of the economic status of a country.
-Unemployment is measured by the unemployment rate, which is obtained by dividing the number of unemployed people by the total workforce.
+Unemployment is measured by the unemployment rate, obtained by dividing the number of unemployed people by the total workforce.
 However, people who are not actively looking for a job in the past four consecutive weeks due to many reasons such as a sabbatical, higher education, personal issues, or disability are excluded from calculating the unemployment rate.

-There can be various causes for unemployment, such as the demand side: there aren’t enough jobs or the supply side where there are not enough skilled employees.
+There can be various causes for unemployment, such as on the demand side: there aren’t enough jobs, or on the supply side, there are not enough skilled employees.
 High-interest rates, recession, or a global financial crisis are some of the demand-side factors.

 Unemployment also leads to lower purchasing power and consumption.
 Thus, businesses see lower sales and profits, and it resorts to budget cuts and workforce reductions.
 It creates a vicious cycle that continues forever.